We Need To Talk

 "Right.
-So since the spell was only allowed to work its magic for a moment, we were spared of the worst effect," Zorian mused.
+So since the spell was only allowed to work its magic for a moment, we were spared from the worst effect," Zorian mused.
 "And I ended up with some kind of a soul bond that drags me along for the ride.
 Possibly.
 There was obviously some soul melding involved, in any case.
 Can you find out what the spell actually did?"

 "Maybe," Kael said slowly.
 "Although this would involve spells.
 Soul magic spells, to be more precise.
 Are you sure you want to trust an evil, slimy necromancer with this?"

 "Yes," confirmed Zorian, rolling his eyes at Kael's dramatics.
 Maybe it wasn't the smartest thing to agree to, but he was honestly desperate for some answers and he was getting an honest feeling from Kael.
 He was usually a good judge of character.
 "It is true that I am leery of soul magic, but that doesn't mean I automatically hate you now.
 Go ahead and cast whatever spells you need."